GianlucaFuwa/MetaQCD.jl/README.md

 - [x] Even-odd preconditioner for Wilson(-Clover)
 - [x] Even-odd preconditioner for Staggered
 - [ ] Mass-splitting preconditioner / Hasenbusch trick
-- [ ] Full support for CUDA and ROCm backends
+- [x] Full support for GPU Backends (Should support all Backends that KernelAbstractions.jl supports, though not all are tested)
 - [ ] Multi-node parallelism using MPI (not working with even-odd preconditioned fermions yet)

 ## Installation:
-First make sure you have Julia version **1.9.4** installed.
+First make sure you have Julia version **1.9.4 or above** installed.
 You can use [juliaup](https://github.com/JuliaLang/juliaup) for that or just install the release from the [Julia website](https://julialang.org/downloads/oldreleases).
-> Versions above this work too, but all development and optimization is done on 1.9.4 up until now and for the foreseeable future.
+> The particulare version you want is ultimately determined by the GPU you want to use.
+Newer GPUs need more recent versions of Julia for compatibility.

 Then: